 Configuring a Schematron schema

-The easiest way to configure a Schematron for a specific document type is to use the Document Types page in the Developer Tools.
+The easiest way to configure a Schematron for a specific document type is to use the Document types page.

 When running Schematron validations in PageSeeder the

 document() function can be used with the following special URLs to get additional data in PageSeeder: